kafkaphoenix/newleaf/README.md

 ## Demos

-- Engine use cases can be found in the [demos repo](https://github.com/kafkaphoenix/newleaf_demos)
+- Engine use cases can be found in the [newleaf demos repository](https://github.com/kafkaphoenix/newleaf_demos)

 ## Planned features